matthinz/hugo-demo/README.md

 # Hugo demo

-This is a demo Hugo site using the US Web Design System.
+This is a demo [Hugo](https://gohugo.io) website built using the US Web Design System.

 ## Notes / errata / things to do